Copyright 1994 - 2023 Bill's Bible Basics

 Luke 6:31, KJV

-What actually motivated me to write this current article is that two days ago, I was engaged in an online exchange with a friend who is currently endeavoring to kick the nasty smoking habit.
+What actually motivated me to write this current article is that I was engaged in an online exchange with a friend who was endeavoring to kick the nasty smoking habit.
 As I explained to this individual, some smokers seem to expect God to supernaturally take the desire to smoke away from them.
 However, personally, I am not convinced that this is how God normally chooses to operate.
-If He did, not only would we learn very little from our mistakes and experiences, but we might be tempted to adopt the attitude that no matter what we do wrong, there is no need to worry about it, because God will always pull us out of it.
+If He did, not only would we learn very little from our personal mistakes and experiences, but we might be tempted to adopt the attitude that no matter what we do wrong, there is no need to worry about it, because God will always pull us out of it.

 Imagine if we were to operate in the same manner with our own children.
 By allowing them to believe that we will always be there to bail them out when they make mistakes, not only are we doing them a disservice, but we are asking for trouble.
 If we choose to operate in this fashion, a young individual may be prone to think "If I get caught speeding, no worry; mom and dad will just pay the fine for me."
 Or imagine the child who becomes involved in taking drugs.
 "Oh, if I get caught smoking this joint, no worry; mom and dad will just call in some favors, pay the fine, and I will be out of this mess."
 I discuss this same theme in articles such as "Beholding the Evil and the Good".
 Sometimes, God in fact prefers to let us stew in our own juice for a while, until we really learn the lesson that He is trying to teach us.